Running Delegated Stake

 Reward Distribution

-(e.g., 5% if you set 500 basis points) - Delegator rewards: The delegator's Aztec Token Pool (ATP) receives the remaining percentage
+providerRewardsRecipientaddress receives your commission rate (e.g., 5% for 500 basis points) - Delegator rewards: The delegator's Aztec Token Vault (ATV) receives the remaining percentage

 Setup Process